 Our students have been trained to look for math keywords, or clues, to what operation they are expected to perform to solve a math word problem.
 While I completely understand that teachers have perfected the use of keywords over the years in order to provide a strategy that would prove successful both in the classroom and on standardized tests, the use of keywords does not require students to think critically about a problem or allow them to make sense of the situation.

-I was not surprised to find a plethora of pins related to using keywords for math word problems on a recent search through Pinterest.
+On a recent search in Pinterest, I was not surprised to find a plethora of pins related to using keywords for math word problems.
 The picture below shows a list of all the keywords that I found– many of which, I disagree with the placement or inclusion of.

-As a teacher, I can’t imagine what it would be like to help my students memorize all of these terms.
+As a teacher, I can’t imagine what it would feel like to help my students memorize all of these terms.
 How are they going to learn them– with a weekly quiz?
-I think not.

 Why Not Keywords?